The Best Vitamins for Hair Growth and Naturally Thick Hair

 Biotin plays a major role in maintaining the health of our hair, nails and skin.
 It helps to build proteins necessary for youthful hair, like keratin.
 Biotin, which is a B vitamin can also help to protect the skin from acne, fungal infections, rashes, and severe dryness and cracking.
 When tissue or muscle is broken down, B vitamins including biotin work to build-back the strength of muscle and tissue that leads to growth.

-Can yeast infections cause hair loss
+Can yeast infections cause hair loss?

 Yeast infections or overgrowth, such as Candida, can cause hair loss.
 Many people with alopecia will also have a Candida overgrowth.
 Candida Albicans is a natural yeast fungus found in absolutely everyone.
 It’s a natural part of our microbiome.
 However, imbalance happens when our good bacteria is compromised.
 When this happens, Candida moves in right where the good bacteria were.
-Taking the Everly Wellness consultation can help discover if this is the case.

 When you are under stress or experiencing anxiety, your body will produce stress hormones.
-This change in your body can affect how tissue grows and you may experience hair loss or loss of condition in your hair.
-The Everly
+This change in your body can affect how tissue grows, and you may experience hair loss or loss of condition in your hair.
+Our consultation helps establish whether your nervous system would benefit from nutritional support.

 Besides following a diet rich in wholefoods, and making sure that you avoid processed foods, we would suggest supplementing with fish oils, B vitamins, vitamin C, zinc, biotin and collagen.
 But we strongly suggest taking the online consultation to ensure a supplement regime that best suits your personal needs.